wowmaking/react-native-unity/README.md

     >
     ```
 7. Setup `minSdkVersion` greater than or equal to `19`
+8. Remove `<intent-filter>...</intent-filter>` from AndroidManifest.xml at unityLibrary to leave only integrated version.

 #### Unity
 1. Add following line at your `unity/Packages/manifest.json`